Rian-Sanjaya/LocalWeatherApp/README.md

-A project on freecodecamp using weather api.
+A project on freecodecamp using geolocation api and weather api.